What is Object Storage / S3 Storage and How Can it Benefit Your Business?

 The Advantage of Object Storage

-Object storage on the other hand was designed to scale effortlessly, to handle even the largest collections of unstructured data (sometimes referred to as data lakes.)
+- Object storage solutions, on the other hand, was designed to scale effortlessly, to handle even the largest collections of unstructured data (sometimes referred to as data lakes.)
 Smart software sits (almost like a hypervisor) between the hardware and data and acts as a guide, surfacing exactly the data you are looking for, when you search for it.

 The Business Benefits of Object Storage